WinstonHChou/winter-2024-final-project-team-7/README.md

   </li>
 </ol>

 That's it!
-Most of setting are above.
-If you need any assistance on how to utilze this repo, you may create new issue on this GitHub repo, or contact w3chou@ucsd.edu if needed.
+Most of settings are above.
+If you need any assistance on how to utilize this repo, you may create new issue on this GitHub repo, or contact w3chou@ucsd.edu if needed.

 <hr>